alexagorn/InventoryManagement/README.md

 FP20 Analytics ZoomCharts Challenge

 # Project
+This challenge explores key aspects such as stock levels, supplier performance, warehouse utilisation, and reorder strategies.
+By analysing this dataset, you will identify trends, optimise restocking, and assess cost efficiency.

-The primary goal of this project was
+The primary goal of this project was uncovering actionable insights that enhance inventory operations and decision-making